Why start a limited company?

 Step 2: Choosing a business name

-If you still need help thinking of a name, check out this handy guide.
+If you still need help thinking of a name, check out this handy guide for naming limited companies.

 You’ll need to bear the following in mind when thinking of a name for your company:

 - Your company name must typically end in either 'Limited' or 'Ltd'.

 - Your proposed name shouldn't infringe upon an existing trademark.
 You'll need to check the UK Intellectual Property Office trademarks register.